US inflation surges again in June, raising risks for economy - NewsBreak

 “While today’s headline inflation reading is unacceptably high, it is also out-of-date,” President Biden said Wednesday.
 “All major economies are battling this COVID-related challenge.”

-The latest disappointing data on inflation came out at the outset of Biden's trip to the Middle East , where he will meet with officials from Saudi Arabia to discuss oil prices, among other subjects.
+The latest disappointing data on inflation came out at the outset of Biden’s trip to the Middle East, where he will meet with officials from Saudi Arabian to discuss oil prices, among other subjects.

 Republican members of Congress have blamed the higher prices on Biden’s economic policies, specifically his $1.9 trillion financial support package approved in March.